Tempo Wealth's Q4 2025 Filing Put Parker-Hannifin at the Center of an Advisor Mix Built With ETFs

 Parker-Hannifin was the active statement

 The clearest active choice in the filing was Parker-Hannifin.
-At 14.1% of reported value, it was large enough to tell you this was not a passive-only book.
+At 14.1% of the ~$561M portfolio, it was large enough to tell you this was not a passive-only book.
 Progressive reinforced that point by giving the portfolio a high-quality financials and insurance line right behind it.

 But those stock selections did not sit alone.
 They lived inside a broader advisor framework that used growth, benchmark, value, core S&P 500, and Nasdaq ETFs to shape the overall risk profile.